 ABSTRACT

-Objective:

-The study was aimed to investigate the possible impact of meconium stained amniotic fluid (MSAF), recently found not to be sterile as previously thought, on the occurrence of neurological related hospitalizations in the offspring throughout childhood and adolescence.
+Objective: This study aimed to investigate the possible impact of meconium-stained amniotic fluid (MSAF), recently found not to be sterile as previously thought, on the occurrence of neurological-related hospitalizations in the offspring throughout childhood and adolescence.

-Methods: In this population-based cohort analysis, all singleton deliveries occurring between 1991-2014 at a single tertiary medical center were included.
+Methods: In this population-based cohort analysis, all singleton deliveries occurring between 1991and 2014 at a single tertiary medical center were included.
 Fetuses with congenital malformations were excluded.
-A Kaplan-Meier survival analysis was constructed for evaluation of cumulative hospitalization rate due to neurological morbidity (such as autism, cerebral palsy, developmental disorders, etc.) over the 18 years of follow-up, and a Cox proportional hazards model was used to study the independent association between MSAF and neurological morbidity while controlling for potential confounders.
+A Kaplan-Meier survival analysis was constructed for evaluation of cumulative hospitalization rate due to neurological morbidity (such as autism, cerebral palsy, developmental disorders etc.) over the 18 years of follow-up, and a Cox proportional hazards model was used to study the independent association between MSAF and neurological morbidity while controlling for potential confounders.

-Results: During the study period 242,342 deliveries met the inclusion criteria.
-A total of 7,543 hospitalizations due to neurological related morbidity were documented with a rate of 3.2% (1,152) in children exposed to MSAF as compared with 3.1% (6,391) in the unexposed group (odds ratio 1.05, 95% CI 0.98-1.12, p =0.149).
-The survival curve showed comparable cumulative hospitalization rate in the MSAF exposed group as compared to the unexposed group (log rank p =0.349).
-The Cox analysis, controlled for maternal diabetes and hypertension as well as for gestational age and maternal age, demonstrated MSAF exposure not to be an independent risk factor for neurological related hospitalizations during childhood in the offspring (adjusted HR = 1.025, 0.962-1.092).
-This was also true when analyzed for preterm deliveries (<37 weeks) only (adjusted HR = 1.194, 0.906-1.572).
+Results: During the study period, 242,342 deliveries met the inclusion criteria.
+A total of 7,543 hospitalizations due to neurological-related morbidity were documented with a rate of 3.2% (1,152) in children exposed to MSAF as compared with 3.1% (6,391) in the unexposed group (odds ratio 1.05, 95% CI 0.98–1.12, p = .149).
+The survival curve showed a comparable cumulative hospitalization rate in the MSAF-exposed group compared to the unexposed group (log rank p = .349).
+The Cox analysis, controlled for maternal diabetes and hypertension as well as for gestational age and maternal age, demonstrated MSAF exposure not to be an independent risk factor for neurological-related hospitalizations during childhood in the offspring (adjusted HR = 1.025, 0.962–1.092).
+This was also true when analyzed for preterm deliveries (<37 weeks) only (adjusted HR = 1.194, 0.906–1.572).

-Conclusion: Fetal exposure to MSAF, whether at term or preterm, does not appear to be an independent risk factor for neurological related hospitalizations in the offspring throughout childhood and adolescence.
+Conclusion: Fetal exposure to MSAF, whether at term or preterm, does not appear to be an independent risk factor for neurological-related hospitalizations in the offspring throughout childhood and adolescence.

 Introduction:

-Meconium passage is a normal non-pathological event usually occurring within 24-48 hours after birth (1).
-However, one of the severe signs of fetal compromise is exposure to meconium in amniotic fluid (MSAF), observe in 5%-20% of labors, which may lead to significant morbidity in offspring (2).
-Despite previous assumptions that the first pass meconium is sterile (3), MSAF was recently found not to be sterile as previously thought (4).
+Meconium passage is a normal, nonpathological event usually occurring within 24–48 hours after birth.1 However, one of the severe signs of fetal compromise is exposure to meconium-stained amniotic fluid (MSAF), observed in 5% to 20% of labors, which may lead to significant morbidity in offspring.2 Despite previous assumptions that the first-pass meconium is sterile,3 MSAF was recently found not to be sterile as previously thought.4

-MSAF is significantly more common in the post-term deliveries as compared to term deliveries (14.9% and 25.9% respectively) (5).
-It was also found that the longer the duration of labor, the higher the frequency of MSAF (6).
-Other risk factors associated with MSAF are older maternal age, multiparty and lack of prenatal (7).
+MSAF is significantly more common in post-term deliveries as compared to term deliveries (14.9% and 25.9%, respectively).5 It was also found that the longer the duration of labor, the higher the frequency of MSAF.6 Other risk factors associated with MSAF are older maternal age, multiparty and lack of prenatal.7

-Studies found that MSAF can lead to several pregnancy complications, not only in high-risk pregnancies but also in low-risk pregnancies (8).
-MSAF was found as a risk factor for intrauterine fetal death (9), intrapartum fetal death (10), abnormal fetal heart rate tracings and low Apgar scores at 1 minute (9).
-MSAF was also found as a risk factor for meconium aspiration syndrome, neonatal hypoxic-ischemic encephalopathy, neonatal sepsis and seizures (11).
+Studies have found that MSAF can lead to several pregnancy complications, not only in high-risk pregnancies but also in low-risk pregnancies.8 MSAF was found as a risk factor for intrauterine fetal death,9 intrapartum fetal death,10 abnormal fetal heart rate tracings and low Apgar scores at 1 minute.9 MSAF was also found as a risk factor for meconium aspiration syndrome, neonatal hypoxic-ischemic encephalopathy, neonatal sepsis and seizures.11

 The long-term implications of MSAF exposure are varied.
-Meconium aspiration syndrome, one of the major impacts of MSAF, has long-term pulmonary sequelae that including airway obstruction, hyperinflation, elevated closing volumes, and airway hyperreactivity (12).
-Interestingly, the presence of meconium during labor showed lower rates of long-term infectious (13) and dermatological morbidity in the offspring (14), emphasizing a possible role of meconium in the maturation of the immune and microbial systems of the newborn.
+Meconium aspiration syndrome, one of the major impacts of MSAF, has long-term pulmonary sequelae that include airway obstruction, hyperinflation, elevated closing volumes and airway hyperreactivity.12 Interestingly, the presence of meconium during labor was associated with lower rates of long-term infections13 and dermatological morbidity in the offspring,14 emphasizing a possible role of meconium in the maturation of the immune and microbial systems of the newborn.